 We painted the outside door surface using a paintbrush.
-The Harbor Blue provided full coverage of our steel front door in just one coat.
+The Harbor Blue paint* provided full coverage of our steel front door in just one coat.
 About 10-15 minutes after applying the paint I checked for and brushed away any paint drips.

 Once the paint was completely dried we just had to touch up a few spots that were missed the first time around.

 We then painted the inside of the door with Farmhouse White (not shown).